HomeBlogBarrie Restaurant GuideHyderabadi Dum Biryani

 • Lime: A squeeze of fresh lime over the biryani just before eating brightens all the flavours and adds acidity that lifts the dish.

-• Cocktail Pairing: At The Masala, the bar team recommends their Tamarind Sour or a chilled lager alongside the biryani.
-The tartness complements the richness of the dum-cooked rice.
+• Cocktail Pairing: At The Masala, the bar team recommends the Tamarind Sour with biryani — the tartness cuts the richness in exactly the right way.
+A cold lager also works if cocktails aren't your thing.

 Experience Authentic Hyderabadi Dum Biryani in Barrie